Feedster Finds My Posts Before I Do

 Too Much Reading

 My saturday mornings are being consumed by catching up on reading that I put off during the week and it’s starting to get out of hand.
 I had the future in-laws, my mother and my little sister over for dinner last night so completely ignored the incoming feeds – this morning there were over 200 new items to flick through and another 20-30 had arrived before I got through them all.
+The list of open tabs in NetNewsWire has overflown into a drop down menu all week and after 3 hours of reading this morning I’ve only just gotten it to fit again.
+Plus I have a stack of downloads to play with and evaluate.

 Product Idea